 Follow the path across five fields, with mostly gates but the odd stone stile to squeeze through!
 There is good signage, so you’re simply following the yellow markers across the fields.

 After about 1 km, you’ll go slightly uphill to cross a spur, it can be muddy around here, so watch your footing.
 Again, there’s a small wooden waymarker post with a yellow arrow directing you.

 Once across, continue on a narrow path, to yet another gate and then head slightly uphill, towards a taller stone stile.
 There’s a green signpost, ‘Public Footpath to Oakenclough & Teggs Nose’.

 Tegg’s Nose is just on the edge of the Peak District, but I’ve been told it gives you great views of Macclesfield Forest, Shutlingsloe and Shining Tor hils.

 After you’ve climbed over the stile, turn left and follow the track for about 700 m, before reaching a road.

-Turn right, down the road for a few hundred metres, then look for a metal gate on your left, taking you on a narrow path walking parallel to Oaken Clough.
+Turn right, down the road for a few hundred metres, then look for a metal gate on your right, taking you on a narrow path walking parallel to Oaken Clough.

 Follow the clough, over a small wooden bridge, over a wooden stile, until you reach a small pond and buildings at Oakenclough.
 Then up the footpath across the track that takes you uphill.